YousefHabeeb21/Space-Ship-image-/README.md

 # Space-Ship-image-
-using Turtle graphics, an image of a spaceship is drawn.
+Using Python Turtle graphics, an image of a spaceship is drawn.